palakjadwani/Image-Processing/README.md

-# PDF-Scanned-Images-to-Useable-text
+# Image Processing
-PDF to Image/Text Conversion using Tesseract and OCR
+PDF/Scanned Image to Text Conversion using Tesseract and OCR